loglia/laravel-client/README.md

 ### `api_key`

 This is the API key that will authenticate your application with Loglia.
-Without it, Loglia won't know which application the logs you are sending is for.
+Without it, Loglia won't know which application to relate your logd with.
 You should generate an API key in your application settings and set its value here.

 ### `http.header_blacklist`

 When logging HTTP requests, Loglia will also capture the HTTP headers in the request and response.
-Some of these headers contain sensitive information such as credentials and sensitive cookies.
+Some of these headers contain sensitive information such as credentials and cookies.
 This array contains a list of HTTP headers that should be scrubbed from the request and response before sending to Loglia.
-It is pre-filled with sensible defaults but you are free to add any header you want.
+It is pre-filled with sensible defaults but you are free to add or remove any header you want.